yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 ## Metrics

-For machine-learning practictioners, they likely want to know the overall model performance expressed in machine learning metrics.
+For machine-learning practitioners, they likely want to know the overall model performance expressed in machine learning metrics.
 In this section, the report calculates some common metrics in two sections: